-Actions Planned - These include the following: (1) Continued processing of Housing Affordability Impact Notes for all relevant State legislation proposed in the Illinois General Assembly; (2) The Illinois Housing Locator system, ILHousingSearch.org continues to operate, allowing landlords to list available rental properties to prospective renters.
-By December 8, 2016, 7,414 landlords had registered 104,939 units throughout the state with only 3,278 units available in the entire Illinois Housing database.
-As of December 2016 there have been 4,988,477 searches for affordable housing since the website was created, with 1.070,821 searches just in 2016, as of December 8, 2016.
+Actions Planned - These include the following: (1) Continued processing of Housing Affordability Impact Notes for relevant State legislation proposed in the Illinois General Assembly; IHDA processed 15 HAINs in 2018.
+(2) The Illinois Housing Locator system, ILHousingSearch.org continues to operate, allowing landlords to list available rental properties to prospective renters.
+By December 31, 2018, 7,684 landlords had registered 129,112 units throughout the state.